 Last, but certainly not least, if you are wondering how to execute the first four strategies, use my 70/30 rule.
 70% of what you share should be your show, your hobbies, your behind-the-scenes fun and 30% of what you share should be commercials about your business where you sell.
 By not selling all the time, you are leaving space to be inspired which will make connections with your ideal clients a lot easier.

-Before I let you go, if all of this ideal client talk has you spinning, I want to invite you to sign up for my ideal client blueprint masterclass.
+Before I let you go, if all of this ideal client talk has you spinning, I want to invite you to sign up for The Client Cocktail.
 Want to know why I think most businesses fail?
 They don’t know who they are talking to.
-Inside this masterclass, you’ll learn my 4 part formula for finding those ideal clients that you really want to work with.
+Inside this training, you’ll learn my 4 part formula for finding those ideal clients that you really want to work with.

 - Everything You Need To Know About Blogging in 2021 With Vanessa Hicks